Digital Agency for Third Sector

 We look at the whole picture of how your organisation is perceived and discovered online, and where that picture breaks down.

-Your content and visibility.
-Are you producing content that answers real questions — from potential donors, beneficiaries, commissioners, funders and partners?
-Is it structured so search engines and AI systems can understand, cite and surface it?
+Are you producing content that answers real questions – from potential donors, beneficiaries, commissioners, funders and partners?
+Is it structured so search engines and AI systems can understand, cite and show it when people need it?
 Are your most important pages performing, or are they invisible to the people who need them most?

-Your communications and social channels.
-Are you showing up consistently, in the right places, with messages that resonate?
-Are you making it easy for supporters to become advocates — the word-of-mouth amplifiers who are five times more effective than your own email list at prompting a donation?
+Are you showing up consistently, in the right places, with messages that are relevant?
+Are you making it easy for supporters to become advocates; the word-of-mouth amplifiers who (according to CAF UK Giving Report 2026) are five times more effective than your own email list at prompting a donation?

-Your digital reputation and authority.
-Do the signals on your site — authorship, sources, governance, review dates, schema — tell search engines and AI systems that you’re a credible, trustworthy organisation?
-Especially if you work in health, financial wellbeing, crisis support or legal advice, this matters enormously for whether your content gets surfaced or suppressed.
+Do the signals on your site – authorship, sources, governance, review dates, schema – tell search engines that you’re a credible, trustworthy organisation?
+Especially if you work in health, financial wellbeing, crisis support or legal advice, this matters enormously for whether your content gets shown or not.

 You might be producing content that isn’t finding an audience.
 You might have a strong mission that isn’t coming through clearly in your digital presence.
 You might be invisible for the search terms your beneficiaries or supporters are actually using.